-The D2-260 and D2-262 offer all the D2-250-1 features, plus ASCII IN/OUT and expanded Modbus instructions.
-They support up to 1280 local I/O points by using up to four local expansion bases.
-They have a maximum of 30.4K of program memory comprised of 15.8K of ladder memory (saved on flash memory) and 14.6K of V-memory (data registers).
-They also include an internal RISC-based microprocessor for greater processing power.
-The D2-260 and D2-262 have 297 instructions.
-In addition to the D2-250-1 instruction set, the D2-260 and D2-262 instruction set includes table instructions, trigonometric instructions and support for 16 PID loops.
+The DL260 offers all the DL250-1 features, plus ASCII IN/OUT and expanded Modbus instructions.
+It also supports up to 1280 local I/O points by using up to four local expansion bases.
+It has a maximum of 30.4K of program memory comprised of 15.8K of ladder memory (saved on flash memory) and 14.6K of V-memory (data registers).
+It also includes an internal RISC-based microprocessor for greater processing power.
+The DL260 has 297 instructions.
+In addition to those in the DL250-1 instruction set, the DL260 instruction set includes table instructions, trigonometric instructions and support for 16 PID loops.

-The D2-260 and D2-262 each have two built-in communications ports.
-The top port is identical to the top port of the D2-250-1.
+The DL260 has a total of two built-in communications ports.
+The top port is identical to the top port of the DL250-1.
 The bottom port is a 15-pin RS-232/RS-422/RS-485 port.
-It will interface with DirectSOFT, operator interfaces, and provides DirectNet, Modbus RTU Master/Slave connections.
+It will interface with DirectSOFT (version 4.0 or later), operator interfaces, and provides DirectNet, Modbus RTU Master/Slave connections.
 Port 2 also supports ASCII IN/OUT instructions.